ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 **Advantages**

 * As you can tell from the above example using the declaritive intent format results in a much cleaner task.
 Checking no longer required the clunky (find better term) ``wait_for``.
-* TBD: Add details of why it's better to use the module from an internal code point of view
+* FIXME: TBD: Add details of why it's better to use the module from an internal code point of view
 * Can be combined with ``aggregate:`` to easily ensure state across multiple items.
-* Q: Why else
+* FIXME: Q: Why else

-Q: Any disadvantages?
+FIXME: Q: Any disadvantages?
 * not all modules support declaritive_intent - raise an feature request LINK